deepsquare-io/grid/docs/workflow/07-cli/02-getting-started.md

    help, h    Shows a list of commands or help for one command
    ```

-3. You can run the TUI by simply running `deepsquaretui`.
+3. You can run the TUI by simply running `dps`.

 The next pages will explain the commands and their usages.